jhlagado/struct-z80/README.md

 ## Switch case

 When you have a lot of alternatives to deal with `_if` ... `_else` ... `_endif` becomes nested and harder to read.
-To deal with this we need something the ability to chain if test without adding nesting.

-Consider the following scenario in a structured language:
+For example, consider the following scenario in a structured language:

 ```
 let a = input